Altendorf Safety assistant

 Whenever groups were formed at the trade fair stand of the new Altendorf Group, it happened regularly during the demonstration of the latest developments on an Altendorf sliding table saw.
 The professional audience from all over the world was amazed when an employee of the Altendorf Group’s development team guided their hand towards the saw blade at normal feed speed – and no injury occurred.

 The saw blade simply disappeared in a split second.
 It was a 400 mm saw blade that worked at approx. 5000 rpm In addition, the saw blade is braked to a standstill.
-In contrast to other manufacturers, this safety system also works with larger saw blades.
+This safety system also works with larger saw blades.

 - Early detection of the dangerous situation